Current Electricity

 Question 98 of 117

-99. Which of the following statements about potential difference is CORRECT?
+99. Which of the following is not a type of a fixed resistor?

 Question 99 of 117